-We use a process called macro-infusion at the base of the tree to protect your trees from diseases such as Oak Wilt, Dutch Elm’s disease, & Sycamore/Ash Anthranose.
+We use a process called macro-infusion at the base of the tree to protect your trees from diseases.
+Trees such as Oak Wilt, Dutch Elm’s disease, & Sycamore / Ash Anthracnose.
 These treatments can deliver up to 3 years of protection.
-Timing of these treatments are critical.
-We apply fungicide treatments to trees with other common diseases such as apple scab, rhizosphaera, fire blight, cytospora canker, & others.
-Timing of these treatments is critical as well.
+The timing of these treatments are critical.
+We apply fungicide treatments to trees with other common diseases.
+Diseases such as apple scab, rhizosphaera, fire blight, cytospora canker, & others.
+The timing of these treatments is critical as well.

-We perform soil applied, basal drenches & soil injections with systemic insecticides to treat insect problems such as Emerald Ash Borer (EAB), Bronze birch borer, ash plant bug, ash flower gall, gypsy moth, Japanese beetles, aphids, leafhoppers, caterpillars, mites, gall insects,& an array of other sucking insects, defoliators, & borers.
+We perform soil-applied, basal drenches & soil injections with systemic insecticides.
+This is to treat insect problems such as Emerald Ash Borer (EAB), Bronze birch borer, ash plant bug, ash flower gall, gypsy moth, Japanese beetles, aphids, leafhoppers, caterpillars, mites, gall insects,& an array of other sucking insects, defoliators, & borers.
 Basal drenches can be done without any spraying or wounding of the tree.
 Timing is critical for applying insecticides.

 NOTE: In regards to Emerald Ash Borer, preventatively treating your ash trees is the best defense.

-We use a process called macro-infusion at the base of the tree to treat trees w/ chlorosis (yellowing of the leaves from a mineral deficiency or from root system health).
+We can use a process called macro-infusion at the base of the tree.
+This is to treat trees w/ chlorosis.
+That’s a yellowing of the leaves from a mineral deficiency or from root system health.
 Results from this treatment can last up to 3 years.
-You will have a healthier, greener tree (you will definitely see the results).
-We perform soil applied, basal drenches to apply growth regulators to trees.
-Growth regulators are used to achieve the following:
+You will have a healthier, greener tree.
+You will definitely see the results.
+We perform soil-applied, basal drenches to apply growth regulators to trees.
+Growth regulators are used to achieve the following things.

-(1) To slow the growth of a tree that is in a confined area,
+They are used to slow the growth of a tree that is in a confined area.

-(3) They can also be used to help stabilize declining trees or trees with injured root systems by encouraging root growth.
-Other tree disorders could be caused from things such as girdling roots,herbicide drifting, & salt, animal, or winter damages.
+They are used to help stabilize declining trees or trees with injured root systems by encouraging root growth.
+Other tree disorders could be caused by things such as girdling roots, herbicide drifting, & salt, animal, or winter damages.

 About Tree Diseases

-Nothing is more horrific to any gardener, hobbyist or professional, than seeing a beloved tree dying from disease.
-Trees can become infected with disease, just like people and animals, and there are many different bacterial and fungal infections from which the trees might suffer.
-Tree disease is caused by varying factors, including the tree’s geographical location, weather, soil conditions, and the overall health of the tree and other plant life surrounding it.
+Nothing is more horrific to any gardener, hobbyist or professional, than seeing a beloved tree dying from a disease.
+Trees can become infected with a disease.
+Just like people and animals, there are many different bacterial and fungal infections from which the trees might suffer.
+Tree disease is caused by varying factors.
+Factors including geographical location, weather, soil conditions, and overall health of the tree and other plant life surrounding it.
 Where a person lives and plants a tree, will dictate the tree diseases that one should worry about.

 If caught in time, tree disease is not necessarily a death sentence.
 Many diseases can be treated by the grower once the specific bacterial or fungal culprit is identified.
-In worse case scenarios, professionals can be brought in to cure the tree or remove it completely, if it is too late to save the plant.
-Diseases can also be avoided by knowing the common types prevalent in the geographic area, and purchasing and planting trees resistant to the area’s problematic agricultural disease.
-Diligently monitoring the tree’s fertilizer, light, soil, and watering conditions will also help keep disease at bay.
+In worse case scenarios, professionals can be brought in to cure the tree or remove it completely. this is done if it is too late to save the plant.
+Diseases can also be avoided by knowing the common types prevalent in the geographic area.
+You can also purchase and plant trees resistant to the area’s problematic agricultural disease.
+Diligently monitoring the tree’s fertilizer, light, soil, and water conditions will also help keep the disease at bay.

 Here are some of the more common tree diseases…

-- Canker tree disease comes in three common forms, Cytospora, Nectria, and Phomopsis, and resembles a blister on the tree’s bark or branch much like a canker sore.
+- Canker tree disease comes in three common forms.
+These are Cytospora, Nectria, and Phomopsis.
+They resemble a blister on the tree’s bark or branch much like a canker sore.

-- Canker tree disease is caused by an open wound on the tree’s branches that has become infected with one of dozens of bacteria or fungus of numerous classifications.
+- Canker tree disease is caused by an open wound on the tree’s branches.
+Branches that have become infected with one of the dozens of bacteria or fungus of numerous classifications.

 Heart Rot Disease

-- Heart rot tree disease can infect many deciduous trees, such as beech, birch, cedar, dogwood, and maple trees, that are improperly pruned, left with broken branches, or damaged by fire, insects, or animals.
+- Heart rot tree disease can infect many deciduous trees, such as beech, birch, cedar, dogwood, and maple trees.
+Improperly pruned trees, left with broken branches, or damaged by fire, insects, or animals are affected.

-- Much like canker disease, heart rot tree disease is also caused by several species of fungus, such as the Fistulina hepatica, that has grown on the tree’s open wound or bare wood.
+- Much like canker disease, heart rot tree disease is also caused by several species of fungus.
+Fungas uch as the Fistulina hepatica, that has grown on the tree’s open wound or bare wood.

-- Tree growers suspecting heart rot infection should look for conk or mushroom bodies growing on the tree, as these are true sign of the presence of fungus.
+- Tree growers suspecting heart rot infection should look for conk or mushroom bodies growing on the tree.
+These are true sign of the presence of fungus.

 Powdery Mildew Disease